 Park City Accommodations Listings

-The Canyons village and resort provide all the required amenities for skiers and snowboarders including equipment rental shops, a handful of retail shops, a large ski school, and child care.
+The Canyons village provides all the required amenities for skiers and snowboarders including equipment rental shops, a handful of retail shops, a large ski school, and child care.
 There are several Canyons restaurants

 , bars and eateries that range from casual to upmarket.
 The nightlife can be very vibrant during specific events; otherwise the nightlife is typically more on the subdued side.